Franco904/export-calendars/README.md

 ## Overview 📌

-A native Android app that allows their users to select multiple date ranges and share a screenshot of each calendar with other apps.
+A native Android app that allows users to select multiple date ranges and share a screenshot of each calendar with other apps.
 It also offers calendar edition for adding a label on each one.

 ## Features 🚀